 Step 1: Develop a Communication Plan

-A communication plan is a good way for project managers to keep track of when, how, what, and who should they communicate with, thus having a better idea about their communication needs and goals.
+A communication plan is a good way for project managers to keep track of when, how, what, and who they communicate with, thus having a better idea about their communication needs and goals.

 Analyze your current communication patterns and answer these questions: